hledley/slack-channel-manager/README.md

 No guarantee of CLI-command level stability is offered between various commits to this tool.

+> [!Note]
+> **Known issues** that have been reported:
+> - _Slack client refresh:_ some users report that running the manager causes
+>   their desktop slack client to fully reload.
+This may be related to
+>   user-level themes.
+> - _Channel section re-creation attempts:_ some users reported attempts to
+>   re-create the managed section when it already exists.

 ## ⚠️ avoid Slack account takeovers

 When you configure this tool, it fetches a potentially long-lived slack session